Ghanamrut/M1_GeneralStore_App/MiniProject_C/5_Report/README.md

+# Description
-Description: - Mini Project in C Programming Language aimed at making a student data record management application that can be used to calculate,display and compare student marks record
+Mini Project in C Programming Language aimed at making a student data record management application that can be used to calculate,display and compare student marks record

-SWOT Analysis
+# SWOT Analysis

-Strengths:-
+# Strengths:-
 •	Volume Administration: - Helps to manage a greater number of students easily.

 •	Data Accessibility: - Helps to track roll numbers, names, percentage,etc.